niplav/site/notes.md

 one worry I have is that in the former view philosophical and moral progress gets locked in too early because locking in is an easy action).

-[^balance]: Though equally large amounts of pleasure, balancing it out.
+[^balance]: Though also equally large amounts of pleasure, balancing it out.

 Indicators that error correction is possible as a replacement backstop: